Md-khaled/people-management/README.md

 ## License

-This project is licensed under the [Khaled Mahmud Ujjal](https://github.com/Md-khaled).
+This project is licensed under the [Khaled Mahmud](https://github.com/Md-khaled).